What is Distributed SQL?

 The database automatically replicates and distributes data among the servers, often called nodes.
 It is also strongly consistent and natively provides ACID transactional support across availability and geographic zones in the cloud.

-- Support for distributed ACID transactions
+- Support for strongly consistent replication and distributed ACID transactions.

 For decades the relational database has by default served as the system of record for mission-critical applications.
 But non-distributed, monolithic SQL databases like Oracle, Microsoft SQL Server, EDB PostgreSQL, and IBM DB2, run on a single server.
 This means that they can only scale up to the maximum amount of CPU, memory, disk, and network bandwidth that the one server can offer.